sharwan316rajput/apna-home/README.md

 # apna-home
-This is my firrst repository
+This is my first repository
+Author-Sharwan Singh